ceramic-mug/ceramic-mug.github.io/about.md

 "ceramic_mug" is also my Xbox-live username.

-I currently study [Environmental Engineering](https://cee.princeton.edu) at Princeton University in New Jersey.
+I currently study Medicine at Marshall University Joan C Edwards School of Medicine in Huntington, WV, and will pursue a primary care specialty, likely combined Internal Medicine, Pediatrics (Med-Peds) or Family Medicine.
+I previously studied [Civil and Environmental Engineering](https://cee.princeton.edu) at Princeton University in New Jersey for undergraduate.
+My intention is to marry the technical, systems-thinking of environmental engineering with medical and clinical knowledge to address grand challenges in health prevention and infrastructure at population scale.

-Formative authors in my life include Bill Watterson, C.S.Lewis, J.R.R.
-Tolkein, G.K.Chesterton, Deitrich Bonhoeffer, Glen Cook, and John Howard Yoder.
-I'm sure there are others that I'm not remembering right now.
-I'll add them to the list as they come to me.
+For books, places, games, music, and ideas that are beloved to me or that I've found formative at various stages in my life, please refer to my [library]({{ "./library" | relative_url }}).

 This blog is built using the open-source static site generator [Jekyll](https://jekyllrb.com/).
-Jekyll is super awesome and really easy to get up and running with [Github](https://github.com/) as a free blogging platform.
-I'm using the base theme [minima](https://github.com/jekyll/minima) with increasing customization as time goes on, but there is a whole host of other Jekyll themes that you could use for your own site.
+Jekyll is easy to set up and publish through [Github Pages](https://pages.github.com/) as a free blogging platform.
+This site is built on the default base theme [minima](https://github.com/jekyll/minima) with some customization.